SHigginbotham/transient-sparam-gnucap/README.md

 ## Description
 Initially created by Seán Higginbotham as an M.A.I project at Trinity College Dublin in the Department of Electronic and Electrical Engineering, 2023-24.
 Supervisor: Dr. Justin King.

+The corresponding ```Thesis``` is also provided.
+The information in this is not guaranteed to be correct (especially the material on Gnucap and LAPACK!), and it contains some mistakes and typos.
+Nevertheless, it can be treated as a documentation for this plugin as it was originally created.

 ## File Descriptions

 ## Dependancies